PicNet/Centazio/src/readme.md

 # todo
 - ensure all tests working
 - set up testing pipeline
+- CLI:
   - on interactive command completed show the command that can be used for scripts